Rules and Guidelines for Use of the Libraries

 You can read more about how the library registers and uses your information in our privacy policy.

-In order to protect your privacy, the library is not allowed to give out information about your loans, debts etc. to any third party.
+To protect your privacy, the library is not allowed to share information about your loans, debts etc. with any third party.

 Vejle Libraries are equipped with video surveillance, in part to ensure user safety, and in part to protect the library and its furniture and equipment from theft and vandalism.
 Monitored areas are marked with signs.